About the GSP

-- Mission assessment studies: The programme performs mission feasibility studies, , which provide ESA member states and scientific community with the necessary information for the selection of new mission concepts and the approval and funding of new optional programmes.
-The GSP also performs ESA internal mission concept assessments via the Concurrent Design Facility (CDF).
+The programme performs mission feasibility studies, which provide ESA member states and scientific community with the necessary information for the selection of new mission concepts and the approval and funding of new optional programmes.
+We also perform ESA internal mission concept assessments via the Concurrent Design Facility (CDF).

-- Strategy studies: Actions within the General Studies Programme also contribute to the formulation of the overall ESA strategy.
-GSP supports the evolution of ESA by analysing trends and identifying potential issues, and by testing new working methodologies – laying the groundwork for the Agency’s future activities.
+Our activities also contribute to the formulation of the overall ESA strategy.
+We support the evolution of ESA by analysing trends and identifying potential issues, and by testing new working methodologies – laying the groundwork for the Agency’s future activities.

-GSP actively seeks the views and suggestions of industry, which are gathered through workshops, visits and interviews.
+Throughout our activities we actively seek the views and suggestions of industry by organising workshops, visits and interviews.